nathanial/ardupilot/docs/SITL_CLEANUP_CANDIDATES.md

 - Building all vehicles in parallel (`./waf plane copter ...`) has a pre-existing linker issue with ArduPlane
 - Use `./build_all.sh` to build vehicles sequentially instead
+- A convenience script `run_sitl.sh` is available at the repo root to launch ArduPlane SITL

 ## Removal Summary